Our team

 Jon has a broad client base across the sports, leisure and technology sectors.
 He leads the innovative Northridge TRACK programme, acting for high growth technology businesses and participants in the sports and entertainment industry.

-He is ranked as a “Next Generation” partner in Legal 500 for Sport, who describe him as having a “vast amount of industry knowledge and expertise” and “stands out for his work in sports governance reforms”.
+He is ranked as a “Leading Partner” in Legal 500 for Sport, who describe him as having a “vast amount of industry knowledge and expertise” and “stands out for his work in sports governance reforms”.
 Jon is also ranked in Chambers, who describe him as “incredibly knowledgeable on all things sport-sponsorship”.
 Jon is an editorial board member of LawInSport, an independent disputes panel member for British Fencing, and a contributing author to the “BASL Sports Law Yearbook” and Chambers “Global Practice Guide for Sports Law”.

 Consultant

 Chambers Global notes that he is “extremely knowledgeable, experienced and a pleasure to work with” while Who’s Who Legal has cited him as “the best sports lawyer in competition law”.
+He is a regular speaker and writer on developments in European sports law.

 Louise Quinn